Motley Theatre Design Course: Theatre Royal Drury Lane

-In 1994 the school moved to the scene dock in the Theatre Royal Drury Lane where it still remains.
+In 1994 the school moved to the scene dock in the Theatre Royal Drury Lane where it remained until 2011.
 The end of year exhibitions were held first at the Theatre Museum in Covent Garden and subsequently at the Royal National Theatre Paint Frame.
 Former students Anthony Lamble and Ashley Martin-Davis joined the school as Associate Directors.
 During this period, the school also taught visiting students from the British American Drama Academy.
 Teachers at this time included Jane Howell, William Gaskill, Jocelyn Herbert, Sean Holmes and Simon Usher.

 In early 2000, Percy Harris, who was still teaching at the age of 95, fell ill and died a few months later.
 The school continued to adhere to Percy's teaching philosophy.

 With an intake now of 11 students, the school initiated an annual project with students on the MFA Theatre Directing Course at Birkbeck, University of London.
 Teachers during this period included Lindsay Posner, Mike Leigh, James Macdonald, Steve Tompkins, David Eldridge, Simon Stephens, Martin Duncan, Philip Langridge, Michael Attenborough, Steven Pimlott, Katie Mitchell.

 In 2007 Alison Chitty RDI OBE was awarded the Misha Black Award for Innovation in Design Education.
 According to Professor Frank Height, "Misha Black had a powerful belief in the creative interaction of all design disciplines and removed previously perceived barriers in design education.
 In my opinion, Alison Chitty has taken this belief into her chosen field of design and used it to achieve international recognition for the excellence of the application of the creative process in both traditional and new fields of entertainment and is an exemplar of advanced design education which is being fostered in so many UK institutions".

 In December 2010, Alison Chitty and Ashley Martin-Davis announced that they would be leaving at the end of the academic year.
 The Chairman, John Simpson, announced that the school was facing difficulties in the current political and economic climate and might have to close.
 In January 2011, the Alumni and Friends of Motley Theatre Design Course formed to support the school through the next testing period in its long history.
 After a robust campaign, and facing significant pressure, the chairman John Simpson gave a public speech at the opening of the annual student exhibition at the National Theatre, reversing his decision and announcing that he would find a way for the course to continue, saying that he could not "look Percy in the eye if he met her at the pearly gates".
 To date, Motley Theatre Design Course is still trading, but not running any courses or enabling alumni access to the library assembled by Percy Harris over the course of her teaching career.